sashaweiss/dotfiles/README.md

 ./link
 ```

 ...and you should be good to go!
+(Kinda - read on for installing peripherals - without those, some stuff won't work/will look funky/will be unavailable.)

 ## Installing peripherals